-[ENVE 512] ECOLOGICAL ENGINEERING AND TECHNOLOGY
+[ENVE 512] ECOLOGICAL ENGINEERING AND CIRCULAR ECONOMY

-Ecological Engineering is the translation of ecological principles into social and technical action, which means the adaptation of construction techniques, material flow cycles, material flow management, spatial coexistences of materials and energy users, so that they are compatible with nature with the least possible footprint and impact.

-• Main environmental and social challenges for Europe by 2050.
-Introduction and definition of Ecological Engineering and Technology (EET).
+The Circular Economy refers to a new development model where the goal is to valorise by-products and waste and to preserve resources within the economic activity for as long as possible, but also to develop new ecological processes and technologies that will design out the production of waste and will minimize the environmental footprint.
+Ecological Engineering is the engineering science that is inspired by and adopts the ecological principles to produce sustainable solutions and transform them into social and technical action, meaning the adaptation of construction techniques, closing material flow cycles, material flow management, spatial symbiosis of material and energy users, so as to be compatible with nature with the least possible footprint and impact. • Main environmental and social challenges for Europe until 2050.
+Introduction to Sustainable Development and its goals.
+Presentation of the linear problem-solving process and the multifaceted problems that this approach creates.
+The transition to a circular problem-solving process.
+Circular economy and systems thinking.
+Closing material cycles. • Principles and objectives of circular economy.
+Application framework and areas of implementation.
+The need for new technologies of reduced energy consumption and reduced environmental footprint.
+The role of ecological engineering in the service of circular economy goals. • Introduction and definition of Ecological Engineering and Technology.
 Basic concepts.
-Nature-based Solutions.
-Green infrastructure.
-The role of the Environmental Engineer. • Ecosystem services.
-Classification, Value and Origin.
+Nature-based Solutions and Green infrastructure: technologies and combined solutions in the built environment.
+Ecosystem services, categorization, value and origin.
 Land use and biodiversity.
-Ecosystem services design. • Sustainable Development

-Principles.
-Linear problem-solving process.
-Transition to a circular problem-solving process - circular economy - systems thinking.
-Closing the loop of materials. •Decentralized water management.
-Categories and types of Nature-Based Solutions.
+The role of the modern Environmental Engineer. • Green infrastructures in the urban environment.
+Circular cities.
+Categories and types of nature-based solutions.
 Introduction to the natural systems of Constructed Wetlands for wastewater and sewage sludge management.
 Types of constructed wetlands and description.
-Main physical, chemical, biological processes. •Components of Constructed Wetlands, construction and operational parameters.
-Use of plants and substrate media. •Design equations of Constructed Wetlands.
+Component parts of Artificial Wetlands systems, construction and operational parameters.
+Use of plants and fillers.
+Mode of operation and maintenance. • Physical, chemical, biological processes taking place in constructed wetlands. • Design equations of constructed wetlands systems.
 Design examples.
 Modern design models for different applications.
-Integrated design of Constructed Wetlands facilities. •Case studies, examples of Nature-Based Solutions facilities for different applications and climatic conditions. • Design of waste stabilization ponds.
-Phytoremediation. •Remediation of contaminated soils and ecological rehabilitation.
-Wetlands and watershed ecology, ecological and hydrological functions, ecosystem and hydrological cycle links.
-Ecosystem health, wildlife functions, ecohydrology and ecosystem restoration, conservation and optimization of natural resources management •Green infrastructure in the urban environment.
-Eco-cities.
-Green roofs.
-Green water management surfaces.
-Green buildings, landscape architecture and regenerative design.
-Urban agriculture and aquaculture. •Circular economy and waste management.
+Integrated design of constructed wetlands facilities. • Green roofs, green/vertical walls.
+Categories, types, methods and materials for construction.
+Design, operation and maintenance requirements. • Design of stabilization ponds and bioretention systems.
+Categories and applications.
+Phytosanitization. • Circular urban water management.
+Integrated ecological design (construction techniques, landscape architecture and regenerative design).
+Urban agriculture and aquaculture. • Circular waste management.
 Recovery, reuse and recycling of treated effluents, irrigation of commercial crops, composting of by-products, biogas production.
-The contribution of nature-based solutions to the circular economy. • Green infrastructure - nature-based solutions and human well-being and prosperity in the urban environment, urban air quality.
-Involvement of stakeholders, citizens, social groups in decision making process. •Green infrastructure and sustainable solutions in industry.
-Industrial sustainability.
+The contribution of nature-based solutions to the circular economy. • Case studies of circular economy and examples of Nature-based solutions for different applications and climatic conditions. • Green infrastructure - solutions based on nature and human well-being and prosperity in the urban environment, urban air quality.
+Participation of interested parties, citizens, social groups in decisionmaking. • Green infrastructure and sustainable solutions in industry.
+Industrial sustainability, industrial ecology.
+Applications of ecological engineering in industry.
+Design examples.